jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 ### Options

 ```
   -d, --dir string        The target directory to unpack components into.
 This directory will be created if it does not exist
   -o, --overwrite         Overwrites existing files and directories in the target unpack directory without prompting
       --kitfile           Unpack only Kitfile
       --model             Unpack only model
       --code              Unpack only code
       --datasets          Unpack only datasets
       --docs              Unpack only docs
       --plain-http        Use plain HTTP when connecting to remote registries
       --tls-verify        Require TLS and verify certificates when connecting to remote registries (default true)
       --cert string       Path to client certificate used for authentication (can also be set via environment variable KITOPS_CLIENT_CERT)
       --key string        Path to client certificate key used for authentication (can also be set via environment variable KITOPS_CLIENT_KEY)
+      --concurrency int   Maximum number of simultaneous uploads/downloads (default 5)
   -h, --help              help for unpack
 ```

 ### Options inherited from parent commands